rseah145/smw-term2/Journal_3_notes/Section A.md

 4. DC creates a random string and sends it to the client
 ![image](../images/Pasted%20image%2020230814144808.png)

-5. Client encrypts the random string with the
+5. Client encrypts the random string with the hash